ponylang/pony-tutorial/docs/appendices/serialisation.md

 There are several things to keep in mind when using Pony's serialisation system:

 * Serialised objects will currently only work when passed between two running instances of the same Pony executable.
-You cannot pass objects between different Pony programs, nor can you pass them between different versions of the same program.
+Passing objects between different Pony programs or between different versions of the same program may lead to a crash or unsafe memory manipulation.
+You might use the `Serialise.signature` function to determine that sharing two different Pony programs is safe.
 * Objects with `embed` fields will not be properly serialised.
 * Objects with `Pointer` fields must use the custom serialisation mechanism or else the `Pointer` fields will be null when the object is deserialised.
 For information on how to handle these kinds of fields, please see the discussion of custom serialisation and deserialisation below.